 Seasonal rules will determine your route if you’re coming from Las Vegas.
 The closest entrance is the Tioga Pass, but it is usually closed between October and May.
 During other months we suggest you use the SR120.
 If the pass is closed, it’s an eight-hour drive around the Sierra Nevada mountains through central California.

 Yosemite Entrances | Final Thoughts

-Yosemite National Park is a must-see destination for any traveler and is perfect for spending a few days (or more!).
+Yosemite National Park is one of the 9 California national parks and the most stunning.
+It is a must-see destination for any traveler and is perfect for spending a few days (or more!).
 However, the drive to get there can be pretty tiring.
-So, make sure to map out your route in advance and know the essential details of each of the entrances to Yosemite before you go.
+So, make sure to map out your route in advance and know the essential details of each entrance to Yosemite before you go.